stefanozanella/puppetry/README.md

 ```

 **NOTE**: This could lead to conflicts if you modify any of the files tracked
 by the skeleton module.
-Normal git housekeeping apply here though.
+Normal git housekeeping applies here though.